wix/cli-app-templates/shipping-rates/README.md

 ### Install the Wix Stores App

-This app makes calls to the Wix eCommerce [Orders API](https://dev.wix.com/docs/sdk/backend-modules/ecom/orders/setup) to retrieve the latest orders made in the site’s store.
-Before you test this app on your development site, install the [Wix Stores app](https://www.wix.com/app-market/wix-stores) to [add the Wix eCommerce platform’s functionality](https://dev.wix.com/docs/rest/business-solutions/e-commerce/wix-e-commerce-platform-handbook/get-started/installation) to your site.
+This app makes calls to the Wix eCommerce [Orders API](https://dev.wix.com/docs/sdk/backend-modules/ecom/orders/setup) to retrieve the latest orders made in the site's store.
+Before you test this app on your development site, install the [Wix Stores app](https://www.wix.com/app-market/wix-stores) to [add the Wix eCommerce platform's functionality](https://dev.wix.com/docs/rest/business-solutions/e-commerce/wix-e-commerce-platform-handbook/get-started/installation) to your site.

 ### Set up a free trial for your app.
 Follow the instructions to [Set up a Wix-managed free trial](https://dev.wix.com/docs/build-apps/launch-your-app/pricing-and-billing/set-up-and-manage-free-trials#set-up-a-wix-managed-free-trial) for your app.

 ### Set up a local development environment

 The app creation process installs the app on your chosen development site.
-However, you won’t see the app extensions on your site until you build the app and release a version.
+However, you won't see the app extensions on your site until you build the app and release a version.
 To test the app during development, set up a local development environment using the following command:

 ```bash
 npm run dev